WHAT IS IN BLOOM? – June 20 – June 22

 What's In Bloom

-What’s In Bloom This Weekend?
+What’s In Perennial Bloom This Weekend?

 Meredith Swanson, Sunken Garden Horticulturist

 What’s Open?
 Cafe open 10 a.m. to 6 p.m., Gift Shop & Conservatory 10 a.m. to 6 p.m.; North American Game Warden Museum 10 a.m. to 4 p.m.
-Sat and Sun; Campground reservations here.
+Wednesdays through Mondays; Campground reservations here.

-Late May in the Turtle Mountains.
+Late May/Early June in the Turtle Mountains.
 At 700 feet above the surrounding prairies, IPG is located within a unique forest and wetlands area known as the Turtle Mountains.
 After a long, snowy winter the ground needs time to thaw.
 Spring rains bring additional moisture and occasionally stall our staff from planting our magnificent annual floral displays.

-We are almost out of the frost threat this year, but our microclimate is not always ready for the annual flowers, and in the past the Garden has lost substantial sums to cold nights into June.
+We are out of the frost threat this year, but our microclimate is not always ready for the annual flowers, and in the past the Garden has lost substantial sums to cold nights into June.
 So, we proceed with caution to ensure we are hitting peak bloom between July and August.
 The annual display beds fill out week after week.

 The Sunken Garden is our perennial home and provides a stunning array of ever-changing color throughout the season.
 Staff is diligently pruning, and pockets of color are exploding.

-Our Grounds Maintenance fired up the mowers Thursday and are balancing the openings between rains to mow hundreds of acres of formal lawns, 7 picnic areas, our full-service campground and more.
+Our Grounds Maintenance fired up the mowers and are balancing the openings between rains to mow hundreds of acres of formal lawns, 7 picnic areas, our full-service campground and more.
 Although we aim to minimize the spread of weeds, we manage nearly 2,400 acres and appreciate your understanding during this brief spring pop!

 Our Facilities Maintenance crew maintains hundreds of buildings, including washrooms throughout the grounds.
 Let us know if you see anything we missed and we will get right to it!